A data landscape gives you an overview of the available, accessible and required data sources of your company.

 You can use the template in two ways:

 To explore the required and available data sources for a specific use case.
-Start by naming the use case and placing the appropriate card in the box exploitation in the middle of the template.
+Start by naming the use case and placing the appropriate card in the box utilization in the middle of the template.
 This can be for example a card from the box utilization of the Data Strategy template or from the template Analytics Maturity.

 Paid data is data from other companies that you have purchased or exchanged for your own data or your own services (as part of a data exchange).
 If the other company has created or captured this data, it is called “second party data”.
-Data brokers who sell the data of other companies offer "third party data".
+Data brokers who sell data of other companies offer "third party data".
 Another source of paid data are data marketplaces.
 The data providers usually do not sell the data exclusively to you and usually only for limited purposes.

 If an existing customer or partner sells additional data to your business in addition to its existing business, it is paid data.
-Possibly, the customer or partner is both source of earned data and supplier of paid data.
+Potentially, the customer or partner is both source of earned data and supplier of paid data.

 Public data is generally accessible data, for example from public internet sites, social media networks or statistical offices.
 The data, at least in its raw form, is accessible to all market participants and accordingly offers little differentiation potential.
 However, if the data is refined, for example, it can create a unique data source.
-An example is Google's PageRank algorithm, which uses public data (websites) to create a prioritized search index.
+One example is Google's PageRank algorithm which uses public data (websites) to create a prioritized search index.
 The search index is then owned data.

 Use the following colors for the cards (data sources):

 In addition to the four quadrants, the data landscape canvas defines three areas delimited by dashed lines, which describe the granularity and type of data (from outside to inside):

 Place your data sources in one of the three areas accordingly.
 If a data source contains data of different granularity or type, place the appropriate card on the boundary of either area, or create two or more cards and place them in their respective areas.